Podcast with Karen Lord: Science Fiction and the Future of Science: Long-Term Thinking in Policy-making

 So I feel as if we have all these new tools, we have all these new modes, and it’s just keeping the conversation going whichever way we can, because that is our human condition.
 We always want to talk about our cool stuff, we always want to hear what people are thinking about it.

-Thank you for listening to this podcast from the International Science Council’s Centre for Science Futures, done in partnership with the Arthur C. Clarke Center for Human Imagination at the University of California San Diego.
-Visit futures.council.science for the extended versions of these conversations, which will be released in January 2024.
-They delve deeper into science, its organization and where it could take us in the future.
+Thank you for listening to this podcast from the International Science Council’s Centre for Science Futures done in partnership with the Arthur C. Clarke Center for Human Imagination at UC San Diego Visit futures.council.science to discover more work by the Centre for Science Futures.
+It focuses on emerging trends in science and research systems and provides options and tools to make better informed decisions.

 Paul Shrivastava, Professor of Management and Organizations at Pennsylvania State University, hosted the podcast series.
 He specialises in the implementation of Sustainable Development Goals.
 The podcast is also done in collaboration with the Arthur C. Clarke Center for Human Imagination at the University of California, San Diego.